 Camping World (CWH) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from CWH as it approaches its next earnings report date.
+Investors will be hoping for strength from CWH as it approaches its next earnings release.
 On that day, CWH is projected to report earnings of $2.23 per share, which would represent year-over-year growth of 37.65%.
 Our most recent consensus estimate is calling for quarterly revenue of $2.03 billion, up 26.14% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $5.54 per share and revenue of $6.58 billion, which would represent changes of +51.37% and +20.83%, respectively, from the prior year.

-Any recent changes to analyst estimates for CWH should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for CWH.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 9.72% higher.
-CWH is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 9.72% higher.
+CWH is currently a Zacks Rank #1 (Strong Buy).

-Digging into valuation, CWH currently has a Forward P/E ratio of 6.85.
-Its industry sports an average Forward P/E of 38.3, so we one might conclude that CWH is trading at a discount comparatively.
+Looking at its valuation, CWH is holding a Forward P/E ratio of 7.11.
+Its industry sports an average Forward P/E of 24.52, so we one might conclude that CWH is trading at a discount comparatively.

-We can also see that CWH currently has a PEG ratio of 0.2.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Leisure and Recreation Services was holding an average PEG ratio of 1.59 at yesterday's closing price.
+Investors should also note that CWH has a PEG ratio of 0.2 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Leisure and Recreation Services stocks are, on average, holding a PEG ratio of 1.61 based on yesterday's closing prices.

 Click to get this free report